Silverwood Theme Park version 5.0

 Haunts and Attractions

-Blood Bayou – 10/10 – This is the longest-running haunt at the park, now in its’ tenth year.
+Blood Bayou – 10/10 – This is the longest-running haunt at the park, now in its’ fifteenth year.
 Housed in the old Ice Palace building, this is by far the best attraction when it comes to theming.
 Despite its age, this is the stuff of legend, and we mean it.
 The forest scene alone at the start still blows us away as a truly Knotts-esque level of detail.
 It’s long, elaborate, full of scareactors, and will blow you away.
-For 2019, we took special note that all of the props seemed to be in full working order, and no space was underutilized.
+Recent years have seen nearly all of the props in full working order, and no space was underutilized.
 Blood Bayou is truly Scarywood firing on all cylinders.

 Planet Zombie – Lights Out – 8/10 – Theatrical walk-through maze featuring Sgt.
 Buzz as the lead character.
 This replaced (or perhaps was intended as a “sequel” to) the incredible award-winning Zombiewood Express, likely as a means to increase capacity.
 We’ll always have fond memories of the train ride, as it was a truly unique experience found no where else.
 But this is a surprisingly fun adventure in and of itself, and is a deceptively long and elaborate attraction.
 Although it falls just shy of Blood Bayou in the theming department, it sets itself apart with rich storytelling.
 You’ll really feel like you’re right in the middle of the Zombie Apocalypse.
-New for 2023 is the “Lights Out” feature, where the story has now progressed.
+2024 brings back the “Lights Out” feature from last year, where the story has now progressed.
 The electrical grid is out, and guests will be given a small red flashlight to navigate through the maze.
-This should make for an excellent update!
+It is a fantastic twist on an already amazing maze, so we’re glad to see it returning again.

-Pharaoh’s Curse – 9/10 – Walk through maze with an archeological/ancient ruins theme. .
-The haunt has impressive sets, tons of scareactors, and even an animatronic Pharaoh’s head in the queue.
+Pharaoh’s Curse – 8/10 – Walk through maze with an archeological/ancient ruins theme.
+The haunt has impressive sets, tons of scareactors, and even a few animatronics.
 Plus, the fog and dimly lit corridors can make for a very disorienting experience.
+We admit this one does seem to be a bit less staffed than other haunts, and as a result it feels a little more empty in some places.

 Timber Terror Backwards – 10/10 – Being coaster geeks, this is actually our favorite part of Scarywood, and that should come as no surprise to all of you!
 Timber Terror is a fantastic ride to begin with, so the added thrill of riding backwards just pushes its excellence that much further.
 Even if you don’t like Halloween stuff, we recommend going to Scarywood at least once just to ride this coaster backwards.
 Our suggestion: hit this up first thing, as the line can get long very quickly.